 If you weren’t selected for a job, you will be contacted either via email or by phone.
 While Asante is a highly competitive employer, your recruiter can help you by providing additional opportunities throughout the system.
 Sign up for job alerts and join our Talent Network to stay connected with us for current and new openings at Asante.

 An Asante recruiter will review your application.
-Expect an update about the position and your application by phone call or email within two to four weeks.
+Expect an update about the position and your application by phone call or email within a few weeks.
+Make sure you check your email routinely for updates.
 Add [email protected] to your email provider’s list of safe senders so you receive responses about your application.
 If your skills match the position qualifications, a recruiter may schedule a phone interview.
 If you move forward in the process, you’ll have an on-site or video interview.

 If you receive a job offer, your recruiter will start the onboarding process, which includes a new hire orientation.